SBCV/ColmapForVisSatPatched/README.md

 **In contrast to the original ColmapForVisSat library, this repository supports CUDA 11.**

-## Apply a set of satellite specific patches to the original Colmap repository
+## Apply a set of satellite specific patch files to the original Colmap repository
 Clone the repositories:
 ```
 git clone https://github.com/SBCV/ColmapForVisSatPatched.git /path/to/ColmapForVisSatPatched